-- 1. A candidate for a city/ district/ regional council must be: - a New Zealand citizen; and - a parliamentary elector (anywhere in New Zealand) [Section 25, Local Electoral Act 2001] - 2.
-Restrictions on a candidate for a city/ district/ regional council: - a candidate may seek nomination for the regional council but cannot also seek nomination for one of the consitituent district councils ie a candidate may stand for the Taranaki Regional Council or a constituent district council, but not both.
-[Section 58 Local Electoral Act 2001]. - a candidate (or candidate's spouse) cannot be a person concerned or interested in contracts over \$25,000 with the Taranaki Regional Council [Section 3(1) Local Authorities (Members' Interests) Act 1968].
-This restriction may be waived, and it is recommended that advice from The Office of the Auditor-General is sought. - an employee of the Taranaki Regional Council who is elected as a member must resign from his/her position as an employee of the Taranaki Regional Council before taking up his/her position.
-An employee will need to alert his/her manager of the intention to stand for office prior to any nomination being lodged.
-[Section 41(5) Local Government Act 2002]. - 3.
-A candidate for a district health board must be: - a New Zealand citizen; and - a parliamentary elector (anywhere in New Zealand); and - not disqualified by clause 17, Schedule 2, New Zealand Public Health and Disability Act 2000 (see below). - 4.
-Restrictions on a candidate for a district health board: - a person cannot be a candidate for more than one district health board.
-(If a person is nominated for more than one district health board, all nominations are void). - Clause 17, Schedule 2, New Zealand Public Health and Disability Act 2000 states:
+Restrictions on a candidate for the Taranaki Regional Council are:

+- a candidate may seek nomination for the Taranaki Regional Council but cannot also seek nomination for one of the constituent district councils i.e. a candidate may stand for the Taranaki Regional Council or a constituent district council, but not both.
+[Section 58 Local Electoral Act 2001]. - a candidate may seek nomination for one constituency only (not multiple constituencies). - a candidate (or candidate's spouse) cannot be a person concerned or interested in contracts over \$25,000 with the Taranaki Regional Council [Section 3(1) Local Authorities (Members' Interests) Act 1968].
+This restriction may be waived, and it is recommended that advice from the Office of the Auditor-General is sought. - an employee of the Taranaki Regional Council who is elected as a member must resign from their position as an employee of the Taranaki Regional Council before taking up their position.
+An employee will need to alert their manager of the intention to stand for office prior to any nomination being lodged.
+[Section 41(5) Local Government Act 2002].